charlierobson/In_nihilum_reverteris/md/I.md

 Id be interested to know which one, Karl muttered.
 The priest stared at him in astonishment.

 What do you mean, which one?
-Is this some kind of blasphemous joke?!
-There is only *one *Testament!
+Is this some kind of blasphemous joke?\!
+There is only *one *Testament\!

 Karl left the chapel without uttering a word.

 He stood outside the church for a moment and wondered what else he might, in fact, do.
-To be sure, [KProfessor Benedikt, the last of the scientists Karl had consulted about his books], was an eccentric old man... providing the venerable scholar still existed, that is..., but it looked as if all the other options had now been exhausted.
+To be sure,  Professor Benedikt, the last of the scientists Karl had consulted about his books, was an eccentric old man... providing the venerable scholar still existed, that is..., but it looked as if all the other options had now been exhausted.

 Before he walked off, Karl gazed once again at the bottomless blackness barely a few feet away.
 He'd heard that a person standing on a precipice sometimes has an incomprehensible urge to jump.
-Perhaps he should take the rope that hung from the bell in the church tower and try [Lto investigate what lies beyond the end of the world]... ? Leap from Earth into outer space... this might be the only chance, he mused. Since the air isnt escaping from the terrestrial atmosphere over that extraordinary border, maybe theres some kind of atmosphere on the other side...? The idea was insane, but couldnt the same be said of everything that had happened in recent weeks?
+Perhaps he should take the rope that hung from the bell in the church tower and try  to investigate what lies beyond the end of the world... ? Leap from Earth into outer space... this might be the only chance, he mused. Since the air isnt escaping from the terrestrial atmosphere over that extraordinary border, maybe theres some kind of atmosphere on the other side...? The idea was insane, but couldnt the same be said of everything that had happened in recent weeks?